Intro to syncing your Mac and your devices

 What’s the difference between using iCloud and syncing?

 Use iCloud to transfer files: When you use iCloud, files transfer automatically and effortlessly between your Mac and iPhone or iPad.
 For example, when you use iCloud Photos and take a picture on your iPhone, the picture soon appears on your Mac and other devices.
-With iCloud turned on, your Mac and iPhone or iPad are continuously updated as content changes—and you don’t have to do a thing.
+With iCloud turned on, your Mac and iPhone or iPad are continuously updated as content changes — and you don’t have to do a thing.
 For more information, see What is iCloud?

-Use syncing to manage the files on your device: Syncing allows you to update your device to the latest iOS or iPadOS software, back up your device data safely to your Mac or iCloud, and, if you need to, use a backup to restore information on your device.
+Use syncing to manage the files on your device: Syncing allows you to update your device to the latest iOS or iPadOS software, back up your device data safely to your Mac or iCloud and, if you need to, use a backup to restore information on your device.

 Syncing also provides great control over what content is transferred to your device.
 You can sync all or only a selection of specific files.
-For example, when you go on a trip, you can sync a selection of audiobooks to your iPhone to listen to while traveling.
+For example, when you go on a trip, you can sync a selection of audiobooks to your iPhone to listen to while travelling.
 With syncing, you can easily transfer just the files you want.

 Note: When you use iCloud to update items such as music or photos across your devices, syncing is turned off for those items in the Finder syncing options.
 You can turn on Finder syncing for those items by turning off iCloud for the related app.